softwaresecured/burp-selenium-scripter/README.md

     return RequestToBeSentAction.continueWith(httpRequestToBeSent);
 }
 ```
-The above script "writes" the token stored with the key `demoToken` on certain requests
+The above script writes the token stored with the key `demoToken` on certain requests

 ### High level flow:
 - Burp session handler sees a request is out of session